tangentsoft/libtabula/README-Mac-OS-X.txt

-Building Libtabula++
+Building Libtabula
 ~~~~~~~~~~~~~~~~
-    There are two major ways to build Libtabula++: from the command line, or
+    There are two major ways to build Libtabula: from the command line, or
     from within the Xcode IDE.

-    Libtabula++ has its roots in Unix and Linux, like Libtabula itself.
+    Libtabula has its roots in Unix and Linux, like Libtabula itself.
 As a
-    result, the most well-supported way to build Libtabula++ is from the
+    result, the most well-supported way to build Libtabula is from the
     command line, or Terminal as Apple likes to call it.
 See
     README-Unix.txt for the generic instructions.
 Further Mac-specific
     details are given elsewhere in this file.

-    The option to build Libtabula++ from within Xcode is new.
+    The option to build Libtabula from within Xcode is new.
 We added
     experimental support for it in 3.0.0, but it didn't actually get
     tested and debugged until 3.1.0.
 It may still be buggy, and over
     time it's more likely to break again than the command line method,